5 Journaling Exercises to Get to Know Yourself a Lot Better

 With these thoughts in mind, let’s explore five specific journaling exercises or techniques that can help you know yourself better.

 Looking For Therapy?
-Start Healing Today.

 2. Mind Mapping

 Mind mapping also encourages free association, but with (a little) more structure than free writing.
 With this technique, start with a word, phrase or topic, write it in the center of the page and circle it.
 As that word or phrase triggers other thoughts, write those words/phrases around the first word, circle them and use lines to connect them.
 Continue to create new branches as new words trigger new associations, and watch your page fill with ideas that might otherwise seem random, but are connected by association.
-This technique is especially useful for creatives or right-brained people who struggle to wordsmith their thoughts into sentence form.
+This technique is especially useful for creatives or people who think visually who struggle to wordsmith their thoughts into sentence form.

 3. Write About a Photograph